• ECTS

 - the results of two interim evaluations (on each of the two parts)

-A final CT test on the entire program.
+A CT terminal control over the entire program.

 Max rule: the score is calculated using the formula Max(CT,Average(CT,CC))